Biomedical Science - BSc (Hons) - Video

 Semester II (level 6) Clinical Biochemistry (15 credits) Compulsory; and Professional Practice in Healthcare Science (10 credits) Compulsory.
 The Clinical Biochemistry module is designed to provide an understanding in clinical biochemistry sufficient to underpin further study in the biomedical sciences.
 The Professional Practice module develops the core principles of professional practice in Biomedical Science.
 Learning and Teaching Students will participate in an induction on how to be an effective online learner and how to use the Blackboard Learn virtual learning environment.
 Subject specific e-tutors support students to engage in a range of teaching and learning methods.
 Students participate in Blackboard Learn posted online lectures, many of which are inclusive of problem based interactive tasks.
 Through the University’s online library, students gain access to their directed reading, which is primarily in the form of journal articles, although some modules do recommend a required text book.
 Students participate in e-tutor supported online activities and discussions, and in online self-assessment quizzes.
 Whilst the course is undertaken via distance learning, there are some laboratory practical sessions within the Physiology and Anatomy, Molecular Biology and Genetics, Haematology and Transfusion Science, Clinical Biochemistry and Cellular Pathology modules as part of the IBMS requirements to meet the competencies listed under 3.1.
 The Physiology and Anatomy practicals must be untertaken at Coleraine on 1 day.
 For the other four modules, there are 2 options for completing the practical classes in the modules.
 The first option is to complete the practical component at your place of work - this only applies to students who work or have access to IBMS approved training labs in the NHS or equivalent.
 The work is overseen by a student’s guarantor (usually the training officer) and submitted online.
 The second option is intensive practical workshops which take place at the Ulster University Laboratories in Coleraine during the semester of module delivery.
 These sessions are typically 1-2 days for each module.

 Assessment: Students will be assessed by a combination of Coursework and Examinations.
 Students undertake traditional written examinations on both bridging modules and six of the nine level 6 modules, either at the Coleraine campus or in their locality through the “Guarantor system”.
-If a student opts to take his or her examinations via the “Guarantor system” then he or she must nominate a line manager or professional to administer his or her exams under University of Ulster specified conditions.
+If a student opts to take his or her examinations via the “Guarantor system” then he or she must nominate a line manager or professional to administer his or her exams under Ulster University's specified conditions.
 Coursework includes essays, lab reports, critical reviews, plans, reflective statements, class tests, journal based learning, case study reports, practical reports, problem solving/data interpretation, and research papers.

 Exemptions and transferability